Connect with others who understand.

 • Pelvic pain

-• Urinary urgency (feeling like you always need to urinate)
+• Frequent urination or urinary urgency (feeling like you always need to pee)

 • Abnormal vaginal bleeding

-• Changes in menstrual cycle, such as heavier or irregular bleeding
+• Changes to menstrual cycle bleeding, such as bleeding that is heavier or more irregular than usual

 • Back pain